nightswimdev/nightdev/PRIVACY.md

-# Tide Proxy - Privacy Policy
+# nightdev - Privacy Policy

-**Last Updated: [June 12th, 2025]**
+**Last Updated: June 12th, 2025**

-At **Tide**, your privacy is important to us.
-This Privacy Policy outlines what information we collect, how it is used, and your rights regarding your data.
+At **nightdev**, your privacy is important.
+This Privacy Policy explains what information we may collect, how it is used, and your rights regarding your data.

 ---

 ## 1. Information We Collect

-Tide is designed to collect **minimal information**.
+nightdev is designed to collect **minimal information**.
 We may log the following for security and performance purposes:

 - Basic usage statistics (e.g., page loads, server errors).
 - IP addresses may be temporarily logged to detect and prevent abuse (e.g., spam, DDoS).